 By using social media for marketing, in recent times business has become more transparent and engaging, creating several new challenges and sales opportunities.
 Gone are the days when an organization could depend on the informative press releases or flashy ad campaigns to communicate with the clients, and often in an attempt to convince the target audience that it is offering the best products in the respective fields.
 But now the whole picture has changed radically.
 People now want to maintain a more transparent and honest relationship with those companies with which they are doing business.

-Now it’s possible to compete with any business, regardless of its size with a very strong social media marketing strategy for a minimal cost because it has the potential to replace the costly advertising channels such as radio, television, newspaper or magazine.
+Now it’s possible to compete with any business, regardless of its size with a very strong social media marketing lead generation strategy for a minimal cost because it has the potential to replace the costly advertising channels such as radio, television, newspaper, or magazine.

 Below mentioned are the top six shifts that social media is causing in businesses:

 1. From ‘ Pitching to Sell’ to ‘Developing Connections’

 Social media websites like Facebook or Twitter have changed the context of the customer relationship from trying to sell something to seeking to connect and engage with clients.
 The most famous brands tend to post on social media less about their products and more about the things that help their customers to know about their brands and personality of the companies.
 So here the objective is less about ‘selling’ and more about ‘connecting.
 And as a result, through this kind of engagements, people do business with the companies for comfortably.

 Let me give you an example to explain the benefits of social media marketing.
 Big companies like ‘Dell’ have created multiple accounts in Twitter, a network of blogs and is very much active in Facebook.
 It is also one of the very few companies which publicly state that they got returns from the investment made on Twitter.
 Apparently by using social media for marketing, ‘Dell’ helped itself to create 1 million USD in revenue.

 2. From ‘Tough to Reach’ to ‘Available Everywhere’